23Ruchil/Blog/_posts/2021-02-28-Habit-Stacking.markdown

 F. **Design**

-1. [Procreate](https://procreate.art) : I'm still a noob at Procreate, but I'll become good at it by the end of this year.
+1. [Procreate](https://procreate.art) : I'm still a noob at Procreate; the objective is to be great by the end of this year.

 2. [Figma](https://www.figma.com/) : Still early in my journey to master Figma.
-Figma is one of the most used and talked about tools in the design community.
+Figma is one of the most used and talked about tools within the design community.

 3. **Tool for writing a Comic book** : Still in the exploration mode.
 Any suggestions will be appreciated.

 G. **[This Blog](https://23ruchil.github.io/Blog/)**

 More than anything else, this blog is a reminder to myself.
-A reminder to ensure that I share my notes and learnings with others over the internet and create value for others.
+A reminder to re-read my notes and share my learnings with others over the internet.

-There are a ton of other tools that I came across while reading [Tools of Titans].
-I will summarise their effectiveness in another blog later this year.
-Till then, I'd be love to know more  about the tools that you consistently use and subsequently, make them a part of my habit stack.
+There are a ton of other tools that I came across while reading [Tools of Titans](https://www.amazon.in/Tools-Titans-Billionaires-World-class-Performers/dp/1328683788) I will summarise their effectiveness in another blog later this year.
+Till then, I'd be love to know more  bout the tools that you consistently use and subsequently, make them a part of my habit stack.
 Get in touch with me at ruchil.product@gmail.com